 This course is designed to provide the student with a variety of practical skills necessary to escape a physical attack.
 Special tactics such as throws, kicks, falls, submission holds and counter moves are taught.
-Students are taught how to get away from potentially dangerous situations safely.
-(Prerequisites: None).
+Students are taught how to avoid potentially threatening situations, evaluate surroundings and develop preventative routines for personal safety, while acquiring skills to extricate themselves from dangerous physical altercations.
+(Prerequisites: None.)